mlcommons/modelbench/README.md

 ```

 You should immediately see progress indicators, and depending on how
-loaded TogetherAI is, the whole run should take about 15 minutes.
+loaded Together AI is, the whole run should take about 15 minutes.

 > [!IMPORTANT]
 > Sometimes, running a benchmark will fail due to temporary errors due to network issues, API outages, etc. While we are working